erik-vojtas/Java---basics/README.md

 Object oriented, high-level, compiled, platform independent programming language.
 SE, EE, ME

+# History of Java
+developed by Sun Microsystems (which is now the subsidiary of Oracle) in the year 1995.
+James Gosling is known as the father of Java.
+Before Java, its name was Oak.
+Since Oak was already a registered company, so James Gosling and his team changed the Oak name to Java.

 # Data Types
 Primitive Types
 #Data Type	#Size	    #Description